Eterea/blender/docs/tips.md

 This can be useful for LOTS of areas in the app.
 For example to modulate a Bevel Modifier.
 Or to choose that Named Attribute inside Geometry Nodes to work with.

----
+### Solving Warning: Multiple objects share the same data

-**Solving the issue with “Apply Object Transformations - Warning: Multiple objects share the same data.
-Make single user and then apply transformations?”**
+Solving the issue with “Apply Object Transformations - Warning: Multiple objects share the same data.
+Make single user and then apply transformations?”

 In theory, the newest versions —since 3.2— lets you apply transform on linked objects and there’s no more warning message.
 But I received this message… sometimes, not ever…